 Researchers from the Indian Institute of Technology, Guwahati (IIT-G), and IIM Bangalore have established in a new mathematical analysis a relationship between the carbon footprint of companies and the potential risks of investing in these firms.

 For the study, the researchers carried out an extensive data analysis of over 200 of the largest listed companies in the American market.
-They also considered direct Greenhouse Gase (GHG) emissions of the companies and purchased GHG emissions (in power consumption or heat).
+They also considered the companies’ direct Greenhouse Gase (GHG) emissions and purchased GHG emissions (in power consumption or heat).

 They found that most of these companies (71.6 percent) showed a decrease in their carbon emissions in the 2016-2019 period.
 It was found that carbon footprint had a positive correlation with the size of the companies and their revenues.

 However, the correlation with expenses was found to be slightly less than that with revenue, which they attributed to the higher expenses of switching to renewable energy sources.
 The findings have been published in arXiv, a curated research-sharing platform.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free